This post was originally published in December 2019. It has since been updated with new information and was most recently updated on November 9, 2020.

 Your spine, while durable, is not immune to injury or permanent damage.

-Whether you are in a motor vehicle accident, slip and fall, or another catastrophic event, one area prone to injury is that of the spine.
+Whether you are in a motorbike accident, trip and fall, or another catastrophic event, one area prone to injury is that of the spine.
 The spine is split into multiple sections, and not all are at high risk for injury.
 Knowing which areas of the spine are more prone to injury, however, can help you better understand why you sustained the injuries you did after your accident.

 The Areas Most Prone to Damage: Cervical and Lumbar Portions